capmeth/acid/docsite/docs/docsite/authoring.md

 - `document/[id]`: where `[id]` is the asset id of a document
 - the name of any other non-parameterized route in the docsite

-Asset ID generation is controlled by the `toAssetId` config option.
+Asset ID generation is controlled by the `config.toAssetId` option.